 Alpine A110 review – interior and tech

-Despite its relatively tiny dimensions, the A110 doesn’t feel small or cramped inside.
-Previous Alpine MD Michael van de Sande is a towering 6ft 7in tall and the car was designed to make sure even he fits in, so for anyone of remotely regular proportions there is plenty of room in which to operate.
+Despite its relatively tiny dimensions the A110 doesn’t feel small or cramped inside.
+Previous Alpine MD Michael van der Sande is a towering 6-feet 7-inches tall and the car was designed to make sure even he fits in, so for anyone of remotely regular proportions there is plenty of room in which to operate.
 That said, the driving position is a little odd, with the steering wheel canted slightly like that of a bus, while the only way to adjust the seat height is with a set of spanners.

 Other driver aids include the Alpine Telematics function, which allows you to record and store lap times and performance data, plus it also delivers a number of real-time displays for parameters such as turbocharger pressure, various fluid temperatures and power and torque delivery.

-Quality is good, with some nice-looking and feeling materials used on the flagship S model, including leather and Dinamica fabric.
-Yet some of the plastics give off a low-rent vibe and certainly aren’t in keeping with a car that weighs in at as much as £55,000.
-And while the cabin is roomy, there's not a great deal of luggage space.
-The rear boot will just about hold a carry-on-sized bag, while the "frunk" might be more suitable for soft luggage as it's more of a tray than a compartment.
-There are at least some extra storage bins in the cabin, notably one on the bulkhead between the seats that's big enough for 500ml bottles and the like.
+While the cabin is roomy, there's not a great deal of luggage space in either of the small luggage compartments.
+The rear boot will just about hold a carry-on-sized bag, while the ‘frunk’ might be more suitable for soft luggage as it’s more of a tray than a compartment.
+There are at least some extra storage bins in the cabin, notably one on the bulkhead between the seats that’s big enough for 500ml bottles and the like.